Rimjhim28/Home-Automation/README.md

 # Home-Automation

-The project helps in controll electronic devices in one's home through an android application.
+The project helps in control electronic devices in one's home through an android application.

 ## Working